Thalassery Chicken Biryani ( with Marinated Chicken )

 For the fried garnish:

 1. Use a mandoline slicer to finely slice the onions.
-They should be paper thin, in order to fry them up crisp and proper.
+They should be paper thin, to fry them up crisp and proper.
 When you get the edge of the onion ( to keep your fingers safe), set it aside to be chopped as we need half a cup of chopped onions for the 2nd Marination.

 2. Add the sunflower oil and 5 Tbsp ghee to a small pan or wok, to fry the onions.